KiranS1999/Cafe-Menu-UI/README.md

 ## Introduction

 Client has a created a pop-up cafe within a busy business district.
-They off a variety of products, with menu changes on a day to day basis.
-Although they only currently have one store, they want a way to log and track thier transactions to support thier upscale.
+They offer a variety of products, with menu changes on a day to day basis.
+Although they only currently have one store, they want a way to log and track their transactions to support thier upscale.

 ## Project Background
 Current SetUp: